Sembauke/Sembauke/README.md

 - 🥓 I'm currently working on [The freeCodeCamp mobile app](https://github.com/freeCodeCamp/mobile).
 - 🎯 I'm currently learning Dart and the Flutter framework.
-- 🥇 I'm looking to collaberate on an awesome project of mine.
 - 🐊 I'm looking for help with [PhoneIDE](https://github.com/freeCodeCamp/PhoneIDE) (mobile code editor, Flutter / Dart)
 - 😄 Ask me about: anything
 - 📫 How to reach me: sem@freeCodeCamp.org.